Global convergence of ResNets: From finite to infinite width using linear parameterization: Properties of

-The embedding $V \hookrightarrow W^{1,\infty}(\r^q, \r^q)$ is a natural assumption in order to ensure the regularity of the flow generated by the control parameter~\cite{trouve1998diffeomorphisms, younes_shapes_2010} and suffices to prove convergence of a continuous gradient flow on the parameter $v$. \Cref{ass:admissibility} is a bit stronger because a supplementary smoothness result on the loss landscape is necessary to prove convergence of discrete GD (c.f.~\cref{def:smoothness}).
-In practice, $\kappa$ can be computed for smooth kernels thanks to~\cref{prop:kappa}.
-For example, the RKHS associated to the Gaussian kernel $k : r \mapsto e^{-r^2/2}$ is (strongly) admissible with $\kappa = 2+\sqrt{3}$.
+Assuming $V$ is embedded in $W^{1,\infty}(\r^q, \r^q)$ is natural to ensure the regularity of the flow generated by the control parameter~\cite{trouve1998diffeomorphisms, younes_shapes_2010} and suffices to prove convergence of a continuous gradient flow on the parameter $v$. \Cref{ass:admissibility} is a bit stronger because a supplementary smoothness result on the loss landscape is necessary to prove convergence of discrete GD (c.f.~\cref{def:smoothness}).
+In practice, $\kappa$ can be computed for smooth kernels thanks to~\cref{prop:kappa} in~\cref{sec:convergence_proof}.
+For example, the RKHS associated with the Gaussian kernel $k : r \mapsto e^{-r^2/2}$ is (strongly) admissible with $\kappa = 2+\sqrt{3}$.

 The second assumption is related to the expressiveness of $V$ and is a weaker form of the classical universality property of RKHSs.